 Aren’t these sink-wholes amazing?
 What damages does nature cause to constructions in the area you live?
 Let me know, I am curious.

+Now let’s discuss the look of today.
 I went for a monochromatic look in blush with a midi tulle skirt, utility jacket and slides.
 The outfit creates a feminine vibe colorwise, but is “toughened up” with the utility jacket and slides.
 I wore it as an unexpected Casual Friday look without jeans.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.

 © 2013-2020 Nicole Mölders | All rights reserved